buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 2 hours

 This spell creates a horizontal, slightly concave, circular plane of force, 1 meter in diameter and 2.5 centimeters thick, that floats 1 meter above the ground in an unoccupied space of your choice that you can see within range.
 The disk remains stationary for the duration, and can support up to 250 kilograms or 50 points of Encumbrance.
 If more weight is placed on it, the spell ends, and everything on the disk falls to the ground.
 As long as you are within 6 meters of it, the disk is immobile.
 If you move more than 6 meters from it, the disk follows you so that it remains within 6 meters of you.
-It can move across uneven terrain, up or down stairs, slopes and the like, but it can't cross elevation changes of 3 or more meters.
-For example, the disk can't move across a 3-meter-deep pit, nor could it leave such a pit if created at the bottom.
-If you move more than 30 meters from the disk (typically because it can't move around an obstacle to follow you), the spell ends.
+It can move across uneven terrain, up or down stairs, slopes and the like, but it can' \*\*t cross elevation changes of 3 or more meters.
+For example, the disk can' \*\*t move across a 3-meter-deep pit, nor could it leave such a pit if created at the bottom.
+If you move more than 30 meters from the disk (typically because it can' \*\*t move around an obstacle to follow you), the spell ends.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 2 hours.